mr-adult/WhitespaceSV/README.md

 ## Writing

 There is only one API provided to write a WSV file.
 It is done as follows.
 This API will surround _all_ strings with quotes to avoid unnecessary scans of the content, but this is not necessary under the standard.
-Currently, it only supports writing &str values, but support for Cow<'_, str> and String values are on the roadmap for this crate as well.
+The values in this 2D IntoIterator structure must be a type that implements
+1. BorrowStr,
+2. AsRef<str>,
+3. From<&'static str>, and
+4. ToString.

+The &str, Cow<'_, str>, String, and &String types are all supported with these type constraints.

 ```rust
 use whitespacesv::{WSVWriter, ColumnAlignment};